-Ingrid STITT: My apologies, Deputy President.
-I thought that I had the call.
-Mr Davis, it is not unusual for ministers to have advice from their departments of these sorts of reforms, particularly when it comes to strengthening governance arrangements across government.
+Ingrid STITT: Mr Davis, it is not unusual for ministers to have advice from their departments of these sorts of reforms, particularly when it comes to strengthening governance arrangements across government.

 David DAVIS: I am going to put on record that we do not think it does strengthen governance arrangements; we think it in fact clearly directly weakens the governance arrangements.
 But the electric line clearance committee in particular has given advice that the minister and department have not enjoyed, have been at odds with.
 Isn't the truth of the matter that this is an attempt just to nobble a committee that has given advice the government does not like?